S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 -   **Disagreement on viability**: There is disagreement about whether a purpose is valuable or worth pursuing.
 -   **Divergent opinions**: People have differing views about the purpose behind a decision or activity.
 -   **Diverse implementation perspectives**: People have different perspectives on how to fulfill a purpose.
 -   **Ineffective interventions**: The activities intended to fulfill a purpose turn out to be unsuitable or insufficient, from the beginning, or because circumstances changed in the meantime.
 -   **Lack of effective feedback loops**: There is no review of whether interventions are achieving their purpose, or no follow-up to improve or adapt them.

-It's much easier to avoid or at least detect and mitigate those fail points when all stakeholders share a common understanding about how to describe and discuss purpose and interventions in a clear and coherent way.
+It's much easier to avoid or at least detect and mitigate those fail points when all stakeholders share a common understanding about how to describe and discuss purpose and interventions clearly and coherently.

 Understanding and describing interventions is often straightforward; you list the specific step(s) you take and/or the constraint(s) you put in place to fulfill a purpose.
 Clearly understanding and describing purpose, however, can be more challenging, and there are several ways to do it.

 One way to understand purpose is as the confluence of a _situation_ that is relevant to address, and the _outcome(s)_ considered valuable to achieve in relation to that situation.
 To define purpose, we use two concepts:

 -   **Organizational Driver**: a _situation_ of relevance that you want to address.
 -   **Requirement:** a state considered valuable to establish or maintain in order to address a specific driver.

 Clarifying both the organizational driver and the associated requirement makes it much easier to determine a suitable intervention.

 ![](img/purpose-and-interventions/purposeful-action-full.png)

 There is also a **natural sequence** to this approach: A clear understanding of the situation of relevance is essential to determine a suitable requirement.
 Understanding the requirement itself (or at least, a grasp of a valuable outcome) is necessary to determine an appropriate intervention.

 ![](img/purpose-and-interventions/understand-purpose.png)